Omar Hamdi (media founder): Involvement in AI

 Hamdi says that he ‘was into AI before it was fashionable’, having studied computing at the University of Leeds.

 He has led Pathos Communications to develop proprietary AI tools, Pressella and PathosMind.

 Business career

 Founding Pathos Communications in 2019, Hamdi rapidly grew the company.
 This led to it being featured on the Nasdaq Tower in Times Square in 2023.

 In 2024, it was recognised as the fastest growing professional services firm in the UK by the UBS Fast Growth Index.
 The following year, Pathos was ranked by the Financial Times as the 33rd fastest growing company in Europe, and the fastest growing advertising and marketing company in the UK.

 Later in 2025, Hamdi was recognised by LDC, the private equity arm of Lloyds Banking Group, in the LDC Top 50 ranking of the UK’s most ambitious business leaders.

 The same year, Hamdi judged the UK Startup Awards, which were won by Magic AI.

+In November 2025, Pathos Communications was ranked by Big Four firm Deloitte as the 6th fastest growing tech firm in the UK in the Deloitte UK Technology Fast 50 At the same awards, Pathos was also ranked as the fastest growing bootstrapped tech firm in the UK.

 Hamdi continues to lead Pathos as CEO, including its expansion into Mainland China and Latin America.